-I have a confession.
-I am a romantic sap who loves watching romantic movies as often as possible.
+As a romantic sap, I watch as many love stories as I can get my hands on.
 And while I try to diversify my movie viewing here and there, I always find comfort in my Black romance movies.
-The representation of Black love is important, and society needs to see the vastness of our love narratives as frequently as they can.
+The representation of Black love is important, and society needs to see the vast variety of our love narratives as frequently as they can.
 Like all people, we love in every form and expression, and something radical happens when we see our stories onscreen drenched in rich, melanin, perspective.

 No love story is perfect, though, and that's why I find myself adoring and relating to movies like Beyond The Lights, Just Wright and Love & Basketball, which don't show romance as a simple thing, but something that takes work and can sometimes end sadly.
-Each of these films are must-sees, in my opinion, and in addition to simply being great movies, they're reminders of just how complex love and romance can be.
+Other movies on the list are more joyful, showing characters reveling in their feelings for each other.
+Each of the films on this list is a must-see and a reminder of just how complex love and romance can be.

-So, without further ado, here are 18 of the funniest, most heartfelt, and most loved romance Black films around, all of which I think that you should watch ASAP.
+So, without further ado, here are 18 of the funniest, most heartfelt, and most loved romance Black films around, from ensemble comedies to poignant dramas and everything in between.

 1. Two Can Play That Game

-This movie is a prime example of why revenge is typically not the best idea.
-Shante Smith (Vivica A. Fox) has a happy relationship with boyfriend Keith Fenton (Morris Chestnut), but it's tested when she sees him out with one of his female co-workers.
-So she makes a “10-day plan” to get her man back in check, but it backfires when he catches on to her.
-Two Can Play That Game can be streamed on iTunes, Google Play and YouTube.
+This movie is a prime example of why looking for revenge is typically not the best idea.
+Shante Smith (Vivica A. Fox) has a happy relationship with her boyfriend Keith Fenton (Morris Chestnut), but it's tested when she sees him out with one of his female co-workers.
+She creates a “10-day plan” to get her man back in check, but it backfires when he catches on to her.

 2. Carmen Jones

 Carmen (Dorothy Dandridge) is a passionate, sexy woman who lures a handsome soldier named Joe (Harry Belafonte) away from his girlfriend, played by Olga James.
 However, Carmen soon gets tired of Joe and drops him for someone else.
-The spinning love triangle will have you on your toes for the movie's entirety.
-Carmen Jones is available to stream on YouTube and iTunes.
+This love triangle will have you on your toes for the entire runtime.

 3. Beyond The Lights

-Pop superstar Noni (Gugu Mbatha-Raw) struggles with superstardom and not having a voice about her career.
+Pop superstar Noni (Gugu Mbatha-Raw) struggles with superstardom and not having a say in where her career goes.
 She tries to take her life, but a cop named Kaz (Nate Parker) stops her.
 Kaz ends up helping her find her voice and authentic self.
-To see this film you can watch it on YouTube, Amazon and Google Play.

 4. Poetic Justice

 One reason to watch this movie: Tupac.
-This movie shows just how talented the late rapper really was.
-In it, he plays a know-it-all mail man named Lucky who falls in love with a hairdresser, Justice (Janet Jackson), who loves finding poetry in her everyday life.
-Jackson's performance alongside Tupac's is complete cinematic magic.
-Poetic Justice is available on Amazon and Vudu.
+This movie shows just how talented the late rapper really was as an actor.
+Tupac plays a know-it-all mail man named Lucky who falls in love with a hairdresser, Justice (Janet Jackson), who loves finding poetry in her everyday life.
+Their two performances combined result in cinematic magic.

 5. Love & Basketball

-Throughout high school, I thought I wanted to play basketball in hopes that a love story like this would unfold for me.
 Monica (Sanna Lathan) and Quincy (Omar Epps) are not afraid to compete with each other, on and off the basketball court.
-Despite all the messy drama that happens between the two, in the end, their mutual love for basketball is a testament of their love.
-Love & Basketball is on YouTube, Amazon and iTunes.
+Despite all the messy drama that happens between the two, in the end, their mutual love for basketball is a testament to their love.

 7. Their Eyes Were Watching God

-Based on Zora Neale Hurston's novel of the same name, Janie Starks (Halle Berry) struggles between temptation and her morals when she falls in love with a young man named Tea Cake (Michael Ealy).
-Their Eyes Were Watching God is available on YouTube.
+Based on Zora Neale Hurston's novel of the same name, Janie Starks (Halle Berry) vacillates between temptation and her moral code when she falls in love with a young man named Tea Cake (Michael Ealy).

 8. Something New

-Something New is about a beautiful love affair between Kenya McQueen (Sanaa Lathan) and free-spirited landscaper Brian Kelly (Simon Baker).
+Something New is about a beautiful, unexpected love affair between Kenya McQueen (Sanaa Lathan) and free-spirited landscaper Brian Kelly (Simon Baker).
 This film pushed the envelope in Hollywood by tackling the intricate hurdles of interracial relationships and Black class.
-You can watch this movie on iTunes, Vudu, YouTube and Google Play.

 9. Brown Sugar

-Sidney (Sanaa Lathan) and Dre (Taye Diggs) have shared a love of Hip Hop since the beginning of their friendship as children in Brooklyn — but they also have a love for one another, as they discover during the film.
-You can watch all of this Brown Sugar sweetness on Google Play, iTunes and Amazon.
+Sidney (Sanaa Lathan) and Dre (Taye Diggs) have shared a love of hip hop since the beginning of their friendship as children in Brooklyn — but they also have a love for one another, as they discover during the film.

-Eddie Murphy stars in this romantic comedy as a playboy who is trying his best to make a good impression on his new boss, who is played by Robin Givens.
+Eddie Murphy stars in this romantic comedy as a playboy who is trying his best to make a good impression on his new boss, played by Robin Givens.
 Soon enough, his tried-and-true methods are tested when a new woman (Halle Berry) comes his way to out-play him.
-Boomerang is available to watch on Vudu, Amazon and YouTube.

 11. Love Jones

 This movie will make your heart melt over and over again.
-The chemistry between Darius (Larenz Tate) and Nina (Nia Long) is undeniable, and Love Jones explores the idea that it's often hard to know if the connection between two people can go past being just friendly to being true soul mates.
-You can watch Love Jones on YouTube and Amazon.
+The chemistry between Darius (Larenz Tate) and Nina (Nia Long) is undeniable, and Love Jones explores the idea that it's often hard to know if the connection between two people can go evolve from friendship to romance.

 12. Just Wright

-Just Wright is a personal favorite for me because this movie is the story of my life.
-I've been labeled as the "close homegirl" by some guys several times instead of a prospective love interest because of their interest in one of my friends, only to later have them tell me that I'm "wifey" material.
-The same thing happens to Queen Latifah's Leslie in this movie.
-Leslie is a physical therapist who falls for her pro NBA client Scott (Common).
+Leslie (Queen Latifah) is a physical therapist who falls for her pro NBA client Scott (Common).
 However, everything isn't love at first sight for these two.
 Scott only realizes his love for Leslie after taking her out of the friend zone and being dumped by her cousin Morgan (Paula Patton).
 If you're a true love underdog, this movie is for you.
-Just Wright is available to stream on Amazon, Google Play, YouTube and iTunes.

 13. Jason's Lyric